 Rule 14-409.
 Self-study categories of accredited MCLE defined.

-(b) Final published course schedule.
+(b) Final published course schedule, outline or agenda.
 The Board will determine the number of accredited CLE hours available for a program based on the final published course schedule, outline or agenda, as appropriate.